Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/amazon_s3.md

 ****<span id="Default_key_access_pair"></span>Default access key pair behavior****

-If you did not define a <span class="code">`storageaccount `</span>value in the CFTSEND/CFTRECV objects, when you connect to AWS services the AWS SDK checks in the <span class="code">`$HOME/.aws/credentials `</span>file for a profile and credentials.
+If you did not define a `storageaccount `value in the CFTSEND/CFTRECV objects, when you connect to AWS services the AWS SDK checks in the `$HOME/.aws/credentials `file for a profile and credentials.

 You can enter your access key pair information in this file using the following format: